15.4 Upper Gastrointestinal Tract

 Teeth

-The are complex structures made of a bone-like material called dentin and covered with enamel, which is the hardest tissue in the body.
+The teeth are complex structures made of a bone-like material called dentin and covered with enamel, which is the hardest tissue in the body.
 Adults normally have a total of 32 teeth, with 16 in each jaw.
 The right and left sides of each jaw are mirror images in terms of the numbers and types of teeth they contain.
 Teeth have different shapes to suit them for different aspects of mastication (chewing).
 The different types of teeth are illustrated in Figure 15.4.4.

 15.4.4 Teeth